-A degree in journalism or a related field can help students learn how to write and present stories for newspapers, television stations, magazines, online news websites and other media outlets.
+These programs help students learn how to write and present stories for newspapers, television stations, magazines, online news websites and other media outlets.
 Students practice conducting research, editing stories for accuracy and presenting news with objectivity, professionalism and timeliness.
-They will often develop skills such as the following: writing, editing, interviewing and video or audio production.
+They will often develop skills in the areas of writing, editing, interviewing and video or audio production.

 As employers prefer to hire news reporters with experience, students can find it useful to gain experience in college by working with the college or community newspapers, radio or television stations.